AaronBryant/BioInformatics-Programs/README.md

-# BioInformatics Coursera Course 1- Programs
+# BioInformatics Coursera Course 1- Python Functions
 This readme explains the goal of the course, as well as some of the potential applications of the knowledge acquired.

 ## The goal of the course: